IsuritaAce/EEE199-Care2E/README.md

 ## Rtldavis
 This is the software used for decoding Davis Vantage Vue stations.
 Installation process is detailed by user guidocini in [their guide](https://www.instructables.com/Davis-Van-ISS-Weather-Station-With-Raspbe/).
 However, for the purposes of this study, only steps 2-4 in the guide are important.
 ## Rtl_433
+This software is used to decode data from WH31E and WH40, or the general sensors.
+The installation guide can be found in the [rtl-433 github page](https://github.com/merbanan/rtl_433/blob/master/docs/BUILDING.md) by user merbanan.
+SoapySDR and/or RTL-SDR must first be installed in order for the SDRs to use it.
 ## SDRangel
+This software is used for decoding LoRa signals.
+The installation process can be found in the [wiki page](https://github.com/f4exb/sdrangel/wiki/Compile-from-source-in-Linux) of the SDRangel github page made by user f4exb.

+### NOTES
+- Not all hardware dependencies are required, select only the ones that are needed (for this study, only ADALM-Pluto is needed for SDRangel) and reflect the changes in the final build command, accordingly.
+- SDRangel requires the `powerdown` attribute of Pluto to be `0` in order for it to be used as a receiver.
+This can be done by using the `iio_attr -u ip:192.168.2.1 -c ad9361-phy altvoltage0 powerdown 0` command.
 ## Arduino IDE
+This is used for coding the LoRa transmitters.

+# Recommendations
+- Centralize all stations into one radio via implementing a version of rtldavis that is compatible with ADALM-Pluto, i.e., create a custom program.